 About our program

-Penn State Children’s Hospital Child Psychiatry and Behavioral Health through a program funded by PA HealthChoices now offers remote guidance to primary care providers in central and northeastern Pennsylvania, via the telephone.
-The Telephonic Psychiatric Services (TiPS) program is specifically designed to provide resources and telephone consults to primary care providers for their patients, up to age 21, with insurance coverage through HealthChoices (PA Medicaid).
+Penn State Health Children’s Hospital Child Psychiatry and Behavioral Health through a program funded by PA HealthChoices now offers remote guidance to primary care providers in central and northeastern Pennsylvania, via the telephone.
+The Telephonic Psychiatric Services (TiPS) program is specifically designed to provide resources and telephone consults to primary care providers for their patients, up to age 21, with insurance coverage through HealthChoices (PA Medicaid and CHIP).

 - Care Coordination - care coordinators are expert at identifying and maintaining up-to-date behavioral health resources in the community.
 They work with families to identify appropriate options, provide information on the expected wait times and follow-up to ensure connections are made.
 Care coordinators keep the PCP or other practice personnel informed of the referral status and the outcome of the follow-up efforts so the referring provider can ensure their patients are receiving the care they need.